 Most in-person Festival programs offer panels with two to three speakers and a moderator.
 Virtual events are typically one speaker and one moderator.
 Festival organizers select the speakers and moderators, and organize all related logistics.
 Book sales and signings immediately follow most in-person programs and are held in the same venue.

-Please note that we discourage the use of audio or video components in Festival programs, which tend to be multi-person panel discussions.
+Please note that we discourage the use of audio or video components in in-person Festival programs, which tend to be multi-person panel discussions.
 For books that are not inherently visual, our hope is that speakers will engage in more meaningful and in-depth exchanges without the distraction of A/V. However, if you feel that A/V is critical to your work, you must email firstname.lastname@example.org a request with details about 1) your specific technical needs and 2) what A/V will contribute to your program.

 Publicity and promotion